KxSystems/docs-v1/docs/dashboards/configmanager.md

 Save | Save changes make to the Paramete
 Switch View | This transposes the table view columns-to-rows; rows-to-columns

 !!!
+Tip "Save!"
-Tip "When adding a description to your Parameter remember to Save the description before switching to another view."
+    When adding a description to your Parameter remember to Save the description before switching to another view so updates are not lost.

 ### Parameter Groups